Paying Your Rent

 How Can I Pay My Rent?

 Paying your rent on time is vital in maintaining your tenancy.
 Rent is due in advance every Monday.
-North London Muslim Housing Association has the following methods to pay your rent:
+NLM has the following methods to pay your rent:

 By Standing Order